 <1%, postmarketing, and/or case reports: Accommodation disturbance, acute eye pain, anaphylaxis, angioedema, blurred vision, bronchospasm, conjunctival hyperemia, constipation, corneal edema, decreased gastrointestinal motility, diarrhea, dry throat, glaucoma, hypersensitivity reaction, hypotension, increased intraocular pressure, laryngospasm, mouth edema, mydriasis, nausea, palpitations, pharyngeal edema, pruritus, skin rash, stomatitis, tachycardia, throat irritation, urinary retention, urticaria, visual halos around lights, vomiting

 Concerns related to adverse effects:

 • Bronchospasm: Paradoxical bronchospasm that may be life-threatening and may occur with use of inhaled bronchodilating agents; this should be distinguished from inadequate response.
 If paradoxical bronchospasm occurs, discontinue ipratropium and institute alternative therapy.

-• Hypersensitivity reactions: Immediate hypersensitivity reactions (urticaria, angioedema, rash, bronchospasm) have been reported.
+• Hypersensitivity reactions: Hypersensitivity reactions (urticaria, angioedema, rash, bronchospasm, oropharyngeal edema), including anaphylaxis, have been reported.
 Discontinue therapy immediately if patient develops an allergic reaction.

-• Glaucoma: Use with caution in patients with narrow-angle glaucoma.
+• Glaucoma: Use with caution in patients with narrow-angle glaucoma; may increase intraocular pressure.

-• Prostatic hyperplasia/bladder neck obstruction: Use with caution in patients with prostatic hyperplasia or bladder neck obstruction.
+• Prostatic hyperplasia/bladder neck obstruction: Use with caution in patients with prostatic hyperplasia or bladder neck obstruction; may cause urinary retention.

-• Appropriate use: Inhalation/nebulizer not indicated for the initial treatment of acute episodes of bronchospasm where rescue therapy is required for rapid response.
-Should only be used in acute exacerbations of asthma in conjunction with short-acting beta-adrenergic agonists for acute episodes (NAEPP 2007).
+• Appropriate use: Not indicated for the initial treatment of acute episodes of bronchospasm where rescue therapy is required for rapid response.
+Only use in acute exacerbations of asthma in conjunction with short-acting beta-adrenergic agonists for acute episodes (NAEPP 2007).